thegrizzlylabs/geniusscan-sdk-demo/cordova-plugin-genius-scan-demo/README.md

 To run the demo on a physical device, you first need to [sign code it in XCode](https://help.apple.com/xcode/mac/current/#/dev5a825a1ca), which requires a change of its Bundle ID:

 1. Connect the device to your Mac and unlock it.
-2. Open `/cordova-plugin-genius-scan-demo/platforms/ios/GS\ SDK\ Cordova\ Demo.xcworkspace` in XCode
+2. Open `/cordova-plugin-genius-scan-demo/platforms/ios/App.xcworkspace` in Xcode
 3. Choose your device from the XCode Scheme menu
 4. Set your own [Bundle ID](https://help.apple.com/xcode/mac/current/#/dev9b66ae7df) under Identity
 5. Enable [Automatic Signing](https://help.apple.com/xcode/mac/current/#/dev80cc24546) and select a Team you are a member of (personal or organization)